GLOBAL MARKETS-Shares, crude oil dip despite stronger US jobs

 Weak growth, high prices and better vehicle fuel efficiency pushed down fuel consumption in most of Western Europe over the summer, official statistics showed.

-Also, the auto market in western Europe maintained a sharp descent toward levels last seen nearly 20 years ago as consumers worried about unemployment and euro zone austerity affected car dealerships in October.
+Also, the auto market in western European maintained a sharp descent toward levels last seen nearly 20 years ago as consumers worried about unemployment and euro zone austerity affected car dealerships in October.

 Feb 22 The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.